 Most asset tracking vendors opt for an annual bill, pre-paid up front.
 Two- and three-year contracts are also common.
 Though it's more rare, some vendors may offer six-month, three-month, or monthly billing cycles, even if their annual option is likely the most deeply discounted option.

 Sometimes you just need a few examples of exactly how much your money can buy.
-Fortunately, there are some asset tracking companies offering set price plans rather than unique quotes, which can give you an idea of the rest of the industry’s prices.
-Larger businesses can likely still finagle a boutique deal, even with a company that uses set plans, but the below prices do provide a window into what to expect.
+Fortunately, there are some asset tracking companies offering set price plans rather than unique quotes, which can give you an idea of the rest of the industry's prices – although some companies, like Wasp, don't reveal their full pricing structure online.
+Larger businesses can likely still finagle a custom deal, even with a company that uses set plans, but the below prices will provide a window into what to expect.

 Here's a table that covers the range of plans and costs that you might see from an asset tracking service.

 To understand how much asset tracking could cost for your business, we recommend comparing some quotes.
 Typically, the asset tracking companies will want to understand the scale and needs of your own operation, before serving you with a bespoke price for an asset tracking solution.

 You can easily compare prices by clicking on our simple form, below – it only takes a minute to fill out with a few details about your business needs:

 The point of an asset tracking system is to save money.
 Every feature that you shell out for should ideally help you recoup your costs in one way or another, and that's something to consider when figuring out how to budget for an asset tracking system.
 Here's a look at a few common ways to save money by tracking your assets.